 - Spencer Road, Thornlie

-- O’Dell Street Reserve, Thornlie
+- O’Dell Street Reserve and Spring Road Reserve, Thornlie

-- east of Canning River with access via Rimmer Lane, Kenwick
+- East of Canning River with access via Rimmer Lane, Kenwick

 - Packer Park, Burham Road, Kenwick

-- Albany Highway, near Sydneyham Street, Beckenham.
+- Albany Highway, near Sydenham Street, Beckenham.